The Ultimate Way to Customize

 Inlaid Logos: Process

-Inlaid logos look amazingly cool.
-We can make inlaid logos using veneers or laminate.
-The process starts with the graphics files – we convert them to vectors, and separate each logo into all of its component pieces.
+Inlaid logos look amazingly cool and can be made using veneers or laminate.
+The process starts with the graphics files – we convert them to vectors and separate each logo into all of its component pieces.
 Then we use our laser to cut them out.
-Next they must be assembled by hand.
+Next, they must be assembled by hand.
 If the logo is complicated, this can take many hours.
 Here’s Ryan Bardsley lifting pieces for a complex logo out of laser-cut curly sycamore:

 All of those pieces then get taped together into the main veneer panel:

 Tape is applied to the other side of the logo to hold it in place during pressing.
 Then the face is flipped and the first batch of tape removed, revealing the logo in its glory:

 Next, the complete face is pressed and glued to the substrate.
 Now it is dead flat and securely fastened to the table top:

 Next, we glue the edges on the table and do a whole lot of sanding.
 When that is completed, the custom conference table goes into the finishing room.
 We can do any of our finishes on an inlaid logo.

 The finished conference table (made for Laxgalts’ap Village in British Columbia) is spectacular: